LOADING

 I know, I know.
 This is already a third work-related article in a row and this is not even a recruitment blog.
 I don’t plan my articles much in advance, so I guess there has just been work work work on my mind lately.

-I’d like to share my first Gen Y hire with the world … and the things that I learnt from it.
+I’d like to share my first Millennial and Gen Z hire with the world … and the things that I learnt from it.

 Last week I interviewed five writers.
-It wasn’t a rocket science really, somehow I just knew immediately who’s the one … it’s the gut feeling!
+It wasn’t rocket science, somehow I just knew immediately who’s the one … it’s the gut feeling!

 If you can combine that gut feeling with some apparent personality traits – you can easily be able to make the best choice!